Nyan Cat: Reception

 The Nyan Cat music video reached ninth place in Business Insiders top ten viral videos of April 2011, with 7.2 million total views.
 The original YouTube video has received 205 million views as of 3 May 2023.
+Later that year, before being made private on the Nyan Cat YouTube channel, the video peaked at 210,009,029 views on November 9, 2023.
 Nyan Cat won a Webby Award in 2012 for "Meme of the Year".

 Due to the video's popularity, many new remixes and cover versions have been made, some several hours long.
 There are also ringtones, wallpapers and applications created for operating systems and devices, including a progress bar substitute for Windows which would show up in various places such as the file transfer progress indicator in Windows Explorer, following a request on the subreddit "Somebody Make This".
 Video games were developed for iPhone, iPad, Symbian, Android, Windows Phone, and HP webOS, and a variety of flash games and mobile games such as "Snake" replicas using the cat's rainbow tail or endless runners like "Nyan Cat: Lost in Space".
 "Nyan Cat Adventure", by 21st Street Games is an officially licensed game.
 An officially licensed cryptocurrency entitled "Nyancoin" with the domain name nyanco.in (later nyan-coin.org) was launched in January 2014.